AnasSajan/Paidy_DE_Assignment/README.md

 ```
-  # go to the root folder of the project
+  # go to the root folder of the project and execute the command

     docker compose up --build -d
 ```